 Computed tomography scans

-Hepatobiliary contrast enhanced magnetic resonance imaging typically shows a hypointense lesion on T1 pre-contrast, heterogenous enhancement and a hypointense lesion in contrast to the surrounding hepatic tissue after the administration of the contrast agent.
+Hepatobiliary contrast-enhanced magnetic resonance imaging typically shows a hypointense lesion on T1 pre-contrast, heterogeneous enhancement and a hypointense lesion in contrast to the surrounding hepatic tissue after the administration of the contrast agent.

 Unfortunately, these findings are the same one would expect in a cholangiocarcinoma except for the lack of invasiveness, infiltrative nature, and irregularity which are seen in malignant lesions.
 Regardless, most patients opt to go for surgical removal of the lesion with a hepatic segmentectomy.
 Once the lesion is removed, a biopsy study can then confirm the diagnosis.
 If the diagnosis was confirmed to be a benign intrahepatic biliary adenoma, further follow-up and treatment is usually not needed.